 How to Care for a Wolf Mix Puppy

-Wolf mixes mature a lot slower than regular dogs and aren't fully matured until around three years old.
+Wolf mixes mature a lot slower than domesticated dog breeds and don't fully mature for about three years.
 They also have senses that are a little more heightened with an amazing sense of sight, smell, and hearing.
 They are extremely athletic with great endurance.

 When training your puppy, make sure and be nice.
 No hitting or anything harsh.
 Keep in mind that they're idea of submission when in trouble involves squatting and urinating.
 This is especially frustrating but just remember that they are just a puppy and still learning.
 It takes a lot of time and patience but they are smart and will understand what they need to do soon enough.
 Repetition is key and providing treats for good behavior may help.

 Do They Eat Dog Food?